Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Background

-The inherent design of CAN also impacts data and network availability.
-The arbitration rule allows higher-priority nodes to dominate communication and can be exploited to deny service to other nodes.
-While efficient under normal operations, this design choice becomes a liability when malicious actors manipulate the priority system to disrupt network access \cite{Hoppe2008Security}.
+CAN is a widely adopted message-based communication protocol designed to enable efficient data exchange among ECUs in vehicles and industrial systems~\cite{DiNataleZengGiustoGhosal2012CAN}.
+CAN operates on the physical and data-link layers of the OSI model, using a multi-master, broadcast-based communication model over a two-wire bus, as shown in Fig.~\ref{fig:can_frame}.

-Our approach is designed to safeguard vehicles from various levels of cyberattacks, which can be broadly classified into three categories based on the attacker's objectives \cite{verma2022addressing}:
+Each CAN frame contains multiple fields; however, in the context of this work, we focus on two: the 11-bit arbitration ID and the up-to-8-byte data field.
+The ID determines message priority, with lower values corresponding to higher priority.
+The data field holds signal-level information such as speed or engine temperature.
+Messages with the same ID are transmitted periodically with a fixed payload structure, enabling the modeling of temporal and structural relationships among signals.
+For example, a powertrain ECU may broadcast a frame with ID 0x102 at 20 Hz containing real-time values for speed and odometer.
+These periodic patterns are typically defined using a CAN database (DBC) file, which decodes binary payloads into meaningful physical signals.
+This representation is particularly useful for downstream ML-based IDS that leverage time series analysis and graph-based representations~\cite{Zhang2023}.

-\begin{itemize} \item \textbf{Fabrication attacks:} A compromised ECU injects malicious IDs and data onto the CAN bus, manipulating the communication and potentially causing unintended behavior in the vehicle.
-All legitimate ECUs remain active and continue to send their original data.
-This type of attack is common and relatively easy to launch, as the attacker does not need to take control of any ECU \cite{gazdag2023crysys}. \item \textbf{Suspension attacks:} An attacker disables a legitimate ECU, resulting in the disappearance of messages from the targeted ECU for a certain period.
-The attacker can achieve this by disconnecting the ECU from the in-vehicle network, thereby cutting off communication \cite{rajapaksha2024canmirgu}. \item \textbf{Masquerade attacks:} These are the most sophisticated, stealthy, and destructive attacks in CAN.
-They combine elements of fabrication and suspension attacks, where the attacker silences a legitimate ECU and then impersonates it during ongoing operations to inject malicious messages at the expected frequency of benign messages \cite{Moriano:2022:Signal:Based:IDS}. \end{itemize}
+Beyond the protocol's operational details, it is crucial to understand the security landscape and the various types of attacks targeting the CAN bus.
+Our approach targets multiple tiers of CAN bus threats, which are typically classified into three categories based on adversarial intent~\cite{verma2022addressing}: \begin{itemize}[left=0pt] \item \textbf{Fabrication attacks:} Malicious messages are injected onto the bus by a rogue ECU, without disrupting normal traffic from other ECUs~\cite{gazdag2023crysys}. \item \textbf{Suspension attacks:} A legitimate ECU is disabled or disconnected, causing its expected messages to vanish temporarily~\cite{rajapaksha2024canmirgu}. \item \textbf{Masquerade attacks:} The most stealthy and severe—these suppress a legitimate ECU and impersonate it by replaying spoofed frames at realistic timing and content patterns~\cite{Moriano:2022:Signal:Based:IDS}. \end{itemize}

-In this research, we focus on masquerade attacks due to their intricate nature and their profound impact on in-vehicle networks.
-However, note that our framework will also be helpful for detecting fabrication and suspension attacks as they alter the regular patterns of frames and these changes are captured by the MSGs.
+Note that while this study focuses on masquerade attacks due to their stealth and impact, the proposed framework is also applicable to fabrication and suspension attacks, as these introduce structural and temporal deviations captured by MSGs.